MoatazSalah306/hypersender-challenge/README.md

 ## 📌 Notes

 - Project is not deployed yet; runs locally with `php artisan serve`.
-- Widgets are cached for performance but can be manually refreshed.
+- Widgets are cached for performance but also use 30s polling to keep data refreshed automatically.